The Mist Trail and John Muir Trail are two of Yosemite’s most iconic hikes, each leading to the breathtaking Vernal and Nevada Falls. 😍

 This route begins along the Mist Trail, taking you to the top of two breathtaking waterfalls before descending back to the trailhead via the John Muir Trail.

-If you’re planning your first hike on this iconic loop, here’s a detailed guide to help you make the most of your adventure!
+If you’re planning your first hike on this iconic loop, here’s a detailed guide so you know what to expect!

 The adventure kicks off with a steep, one mile climb along a paved path that leads to the Vernal Fall Footbridge.